Choosing a law school is a highly personal decision, and career-related matters are important factors to consider.

 - Employment Summary Report for 2010 Graduates: A detailed analysis of hiring for the 2010 class at nine months after graduation submitted to the ABA.

-Students who are currently enrolled in the Florida International University College of Law are encouraged to meet with an adviser as frequently as possible.
+Students who are currently enrolled in FIU Law are encouraged to meet with an adviser as frequently as possible.
 Appointments may be made for career planning and job search advice, résumé and cover letter preparation, mock interviews, tips on salary negotiation and more.

 For second and third-year students, FIU Law hosts a recruitment program during the late summer and throughout the fall.
 During the spring semester, we host a smaller recruitment program that is open to all students, including first-year students.
 Recruiting organizations include large, medium and small law firms, corporations, and public interest and government agencies.
 Instead of interviewing on campus, many employers choose to post job listings for part-time positions, as well as summer and post-graduate employment opportunities.